 The LGE Act 2021 places a number of duties on public bodies but at the heart of the performance regime is the requirement for all councils to keep their performance arrangements under review.
 We will do this through robust, continuous self-assessment.
 An overview of our findings and our commitments for further improvement and development are published in our annual report.

 The WBFG Act 2015 put into law seven priority well-being goals that all public bodies are required to work towards, detailing the way in which public bodies must work, and work together to improve the well-being of Wales.

 In working towards these goals, public bodies are required to consider the long-term impact of their decisions, to work better with people, communities and each other, and to prevent persistent problems such as poverty, health inequalities and climate change.
 Our annual report sets out how the sustainable delivery of our services has contributed to the delivery of our objectives and their contribution to the national well-being goals.

-Full details of the Council’s performance for each financial year can be found in the Council's Annual Performance Reports:
+Full details of the Council’s latest and previous reports can be found below: